Zen Center of Denver

-Members wear robes at formal sittings.
-Members purchase their own robes.
+Members wear robes at formal sittings and purchase their own robes.
 An order form is available in the foyer.
 Some used robes are available at the Center at minimal cost.

 A member is encouraged to enter the Unsui Clouds and Water training program.

-In order to insure a strong zendo atmosphere during sittings, members should be thoroughly familiar with all the zendo forms, including proper wearing and use of the sitting robe, zazen posture and the ability to sit quietly in correct posture during formal periods of zazen, kinhin, entering, leaving and walking in the zendo, taking one’s seat and leaving it in correct order, rahai, gassho, chanting and dokusan procedures.
+In order to insure a strong zendo atmosphere during sittings, members should be familiar with all the zendo forms, including zazen posture and the ability to sit quietly in correct posture during formal periods of zazen and kinhin, entering, leaving and walking in the zendo, taking one’s seat and leaving it in correct order, prostrations, bowing, chanting and dokusan procedures.

 GOVERNANCE OF THE CENTER